chadbeaudin/velotron_converter/README.md

 ## Technical Details

-To ensure Strava correctly reads elevation data from indoor rides:
+To ensure Strava correctly displays all data (elevation, HR graphs, power, etc.):
-1.  **No Position Data**: The TCX file intentionally omits GPS `Position` tags.
-If present (even as 0,0), Strava overwrites device elevation with map elevation (sea level).
+1.  **Static GPS Coordinates**: Uses a fixed location (Boulder, CO) to enable Strava's time-series graphs while preserving barometric elevation data.
-2.  **Device Spoofing**: The converter adds metadata mimicking a "Garmin TCX with Barometer".
-This encourages Strava to trust the elevation data in the file.
+2.  **Device Metadata**: Mimics a "Garmin Edge 530" device to ensure Strava trusts the elevation and sensor data.
+3.  **Timezone Handling**: Automatically adds local timezone info to timestamps so activities appear at the correct time in Strava.
+4.  **Sport Type**: Marked as regular cycling (not indoor) to enable full graph display in Strava.